Writing a property description when using an online estate agent.

 The gardens are expertly landscaped with an elevated deck and a separate barbecue space.

 Remember that you’re not interested in who is buying or renting your property (to an extent).
 So, in that sense you are not targeting a specific gender, race or religion.
 Keep your description very neutral to ensure you don’t offend or exclude any potentially interested parties.
-That is a no-no for rentals, it’s not your place to judge what the property is good for ‘married couples’ here are a couple of bad write-ups we collected that:
+That is a no-no for rentals, it’s not your place to judge that the property is good for ‘married couples’ here are a couple of bad write-ups we collected:

 Next door is a [place of worship]